flatironinstitute/nemos/docs/developers_notes/basis_module.md

 ### Abstract Methods

-The `neurostatslib.basis.Basis` class has the following abstract methods, which every non-abstract subclass must implement:
+The `neurostatslib.basis.Basis` class has the following abstract methods, which every concrete subclass must implement:

 1. `_evaluate`: Evaluates a basis over some specified samples.
 2. `_get_samples`: Returns a tuple of equidistant samples (as flat numpy arrays) for each dimension of the basis function.
 These samples are used to form a grid over which the basis is evaluated.